Apple Music vs Amazon Prime Music comparison

 If you're struggling to get used to Apple Music, try our How to use Apple Music complete guide.

-There is no radio feature available for Amazon Prime Music, so we'd consider that a big downfall in comparison to Apple Music's brilliant radio feature.
+There is no radio feature available for Amazon Prime Music - there are stations but it's not the same - so we'd consider that a big downfall in comparison to Apple Music's brilliant radio feature.
 Apple offers Beats 1 Radio, which is a live, unskippable radio station that plays globally 24 hours per day, and there's also lots of additional channels to choose from that play an infinite amount of songs with as many skips as you like based on a particular genre or mood.

 Both Amazon and Apple have additional motives with their streaming service, as they both aim to encourage you to purchase digital music via their respective shops.
 However, they also both offer offline listening, which means you'll be able to download songs to listen to when you're not connected to the internet, and those songs will be available offline for as long as you're a subscriber to the streaming service.